bluesky-social/proposals/0004-oauth/README.md

 - Upon successful authorization, the authorization server redirects the user back to the backend's `<redirect_uri>` with an authorization `code` in the URL.
 - The backend stores that `code` in the user's session.
 - The frontend app is loaded in the browser.
-- The app creates a **non exportable** asymmetric key pair ([WEBCRYPTO]).
+- The app creates a **non exportable** asymmetric key pair ([WebCrypto][WEBCRYPTO]).
 The private key should be stored in the browser's indexedDB.
 This keypair will be used for generating DPoP proofs.
 - The frontend app asks the backend for an access token by providing a `dpop` proof, along with its session id.
 - The backend uses the `code` (loaded from the session data), along with a `client_assertion` (JWT) and the frontend app's `dpop` proof, to request an access token from the `<token_endpoint>` (retrieved from the Authorization Server Metadata).
 - The backend stores the access token & refresh token in its secure storage, linked to the user's session.